TechDrakonis/TicTacToe/README.md

 ## IDEA
-The idea of this project was to create an terminal based TicTacToe application written in C++ to show the usage of the c++s50 library in an actual project.
+The idea of this project was to create an terminal based TicTacToe application for two players written in C++ to show the usage of the c++s50 library in an actual project.
 But it also had educational reasons i.e. to understand C++ logics better.

 ## Installation-Guide
 Download the ideal package for your system [Linux user: .tar.gz; Windows users: